NVIDIA Corporation

 Termination and Cancellation of Coverage

-Coverage provided to the Member shall terminate upon the first of the following to occur:
+Coverage provided shall terminate upon the first of the following to occur:

 When coverage for a Member/Covered Family Member terminates and a matter is unresolved when coverage terminated, then any further legal work between said Member/Covered Family Member and the Participating Attorney shall be outside the scope and coverage of the Policy.
 The Participating Attorney shall not be obligated to provide any benefits under the Policy and any further legal services shall be based upon an independent and separate fee agreement entered into, if at all, between the former Member/Covered Family Member and the attorney.
 If such an agreement is not entered into, then the Participating Attorney may withdraw from any further representation in accordance with applicable law and State Bar standards.